UNICEF-AFRILEARN/documentation/docs/contributing.md

 > 4. What did you expect to see?

 > 5. What did you see instead?

+- Here is an example of a good bug report: [Reporting a bug](https://stackoverflow.com/questions/12488905/why-wont-the-ggplot2-legend-combine-manual-fill-and-scale-values)

 # How to suggest a feature or enhancement